 “We couldn’t sell flowers of worth more than 12 lacs, neither can we layoff our employees, nor can we sufficiently pay salaries”

-– Shelly, Florist
+Shelly, Florist

 The study was conducted in late April with over 230 SME respondents from all over Bangladesh.
-The respondents mainly were from Trading & Production (48.4%) that includes Perishable & Grains, Poultry, Dairy, Fisheries, Jute Diversified Products, and Retail Store; and Service Industry (51.6%) that includes food catering, electrician services, laundry, beauty salon, MFS agent, and restaurants.
-Some of the key highlights of findings were:
+The respondents mainly were from Trading & Production (48.4%) that includes Perishable & Grains, Poultry, Dairy, Fisheries, Jute Diversified Products, and Retail Stores; and Service Industry (51.6%) that includes food catering, electrician services, laundry, beauty salon, MFS agent, and restaurants.

 “Disbursement of loans, cashless transactions, and digital supply chain should be implemented immediately to support the SMEs.”

-– Samiul Kabir, Chief Strategy Officer of Sheba.xyz
+Samiul Kabir, Chief Strategy Officer of Sheba.xyz

 Course availability of around Tk 3,000 crore has already been diminished during the lockdown period and the survival of the sector largely depends on the banks and financial institutions.
-Some key points discussed were:

 “The main concern for the SMEs now is to get the funds immediately otherwise they are going to collapse.”

-– Dr. Akond Md.
+Dr. Akond Md.
 Rafiqul Islam, Sr. General Manager, PKSF

 “We are experiencing increasing demands due to the lockdown and the government has allowed us to continue with the delivery processes.
 However, due to supply chain disruption, our supply has significantly decreased which isn’t allowing us to benefit from the demand surge.”

-– Abu Darda, CEO, Parmida.com
+Abu Darda, CEO, Parmida.com

-With only four months of cash runway a large cluster of SMEs are on the verge of going bankrupt.
-If the impacted enterprises do not get support immediately, revival of the sector in the near future seems bleak.
-Some key concerns that were raised:
+With only four months of cash runway, a large cluster of SMEs is on the verge of going bankrupt.
+If the impacted enterprises do not get support immediately, the revival of the sector in the near future seems bleak.

 “The stimulus package should have been designed upon taking the feedback from all the stakeholders first, in that way disbursement could have been much more smooth.”

-– Syed Abdul Momen, Head of SME Banking of BRAC Bank.
+Syed Abdul Momen, Head of SME Banking of BRAC Bank.

 Adapting to digital solutions is key, especially during such uncertain times.
 Data shows that customers are quickly embracing digital channels for their transactions.
 During the span of two months, bkash has experienced a 12 times increase in transactions from 5,000 to 75,000.
-The lockdown has propelled the much needed digital transformation and brought forth very important learnings:

 “Alternative channels need to be generated by streamlining organizations like Karmo Shongsthan Bank, SME Foundation, and the public banks should come forward in providing loans to the affected entrepreneurs”

-– Nazeem Hasan Sattar, General Manager of SME Foundation.
+Nazeem Hasan Sattar, General Manager of SME Foundation.

 “Fintech platforms should come forward in digitizing these SMEs to equip them better for such types of crisis”

-– Md.
+Md.
 Ashraful Alam, Project Country Coordinator of SHIFT, UNCDF.

 In conclusion, if we genuinely want to help these affected SMEs, we have to put ourselves in their shoes and tailor the facilities for them to assist them in navigating through the crisis.
 Similarly, it is essential to provide in-kind support in addition to funds.